-- Students synthesize knowledge of the research methods and theories that pertain to the field of Classical Studies and apply that knowledge to the classroom in pedagogically sound ways. - Students identify and define expert knowledge of Greek and Roman languages, literatures, and cultures.
+- Students synthesize knowledge of the research methods and theories that pertain to the field of Latin language and literature and apply that knowledge to the classroom in pedagogically sound ways. - 2.
+Students identify and define expert knowledge of Latin language, literature, Roman culture.